matter-labs/zksync-era/docs/guides/setup-dev.md

 Go to the zksync folder and run `nix develop --impure`.
 After it finishes, you are in a shell that has all the dependencies.

+## Foundry

+[Foundry](https://book.getfoundry.sh/getting-started/installation) can be utilized for deploying smart contracts.
+For commands related to deployment, you can pass flags for Foundry integration.

 ## Environment